TheAppMentor/TheAppMentor.github.io/_posts/2019-08-09-JXA-Automation-01.md

 ---

 Every morning I sit down with my cup of coffee, I visit three websites, cnn.com to check the latest news, www.moneycontrol.com to check how my stocks are doing, and www.weather.com to check todays weather.
-It takes me about a mintue to open my browser (Safari) and launch these webpages.
-If do that everyday for the year thats roughly 300 minutes of type URLs.
+It takes me about a mintue to open my browser (Safari) and launch these webpages. nnnnnIf do that everyday for the year thats roughly 300 minutes of type URLs.

 This is just a trivial example, but there are a lot of other similar tasks I am sure I do every day.
 ```let a = 10```